github/codeql/docs/codeql/codeql-for-visual-studio-code/working-with-codeql-packs-in-visual-studio-code.rst

 Working with CodeQL query packs
 -------------------------------

-One of the main benefits of working with a CodeQL query pack is that all dependecies are resolved, not just those defined within the query and standard libraries.
+One of the main benefits of working with a CodeQL query pack is that all dependencies are resolved, not just those defined within the query and standard libraries.

 Creating and editing CodeQL query packs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~